|

 Story: Holmes examines the

-blood-spattered bedroom at the Diogenes Club in which
+blood-spattered bedroom at the Diogenes Club in

-the truth is revealed.
-Watson's examination of the
+arrives, the truth is revealed.
+Watson's examination

-bodies reveals further aspects of the case.
+of the bodies reveals further aspects of the case.

 |